artsandmetaphysics/goodlifeodyssey/dialogues/why-not-make-america-christian.md

 ---
-title: >
-  Why Not Make America Christian?
-description: >
+created_on: '2022-07-31T03:17:00+00:00'
-  A short dialogue exploring religion freedom, inspired by a paragraph in the introduction of _The Closing of the American Mind_ by Allan Bloom.
+description: "A short dialogue exploring religion freedom, inspired by a paragraph\
+  \ in the introduction of \u201CThe Closing of the American Mind\u201D by Allan Bloom."
+published: null
+slug: why-not-make-america-christian
+slug_override: ''
+status: Published
+title: Why Not Make America Christian?
+type: Dialogue
 ---
 Dijon:: I've been reading a book from the eighties---our grandpa read it and liked it enough to mail copies to all his children, including our dad.
 It's satisfying, thought-provoking, and eerily relevant.

 Aaron:: What is it about?

 Dijon:: It's about the causes and effects of moral relativism in America and, in particular, in our universities.
 I've been pondering a passage in the introduction for a couple of days during my evening walks in the park with Elanor.
 Consider this question: If you know Christianity is true, wouldn't you want it established by congress as the state religion?

-Aaron:: No---even if _you_ know it's true, other citizens may disagree.
+Aaron:: No---even if *you* know it's true, other citizens may disagree.

 Dijon:: But they'd be mistaken, right?
 Some kooks believe the moon-landing was made up, but that doesn't mean our textbooks should equivocate on the matter.